Emma's Hip Labral Tear Story - choosing exercise over surgery for FAIMar 10, 2021

 I tend to obsess and be perfectionist about everything and research and analyse until I have the answer.
 Once I opened my mind and relaxed more, trusting and allowing my body to do it's thing, I could focus on the muscles.
 It opened up a new way of moving and a useful way for me to approach life in general.

-I never had to do any exercise that was painful.
+In the Happy Hips program, I never had to do any exercise that were painful.
 I'd notice what movements cause any odd sensations and then over time things changed and strengthened to the point that there was absolutely no pain in my daily life and I now do exercise for building strength and enjoyment rather than searching for the 'perfect' movement to heal my injury.

 My new Relationship with hip pain